The Book of Love (Link novel): Magic as social commentary

 Link's approach to magic serves as social commentary on power structures.
 In interviews, Link describes her magical system as functioning like money and power—unevenly distributed among individuals, with some possessing greater access than others.
 Her design creates a self-perpetuating system where those granted magical abilities can generate additional power, though she notes that such access fundamentally alters individuals in ways comparable to how unlimited wealth and power transform people.
 Link intentionally maintains ambiguity in her fantastical elements, expressing resistance to overly explicit real-world parallels while recognizing that readers will inevitably draw their own connections between magical concepts and contemporary social realities.

 Genre

-According to Gabino, the The Book of Love breaks down conventional boundaries between speculative and literary fiction, creating a work that transcends traditional genre distinctions.
+According to Gabino Iglesias, The Book of Love breaks down conventional boundaries between speculative and literary fiction, creating a work that transcends traditional genre distinctions.
 Wolfe notes that the novel incorporates elements from ghost stories, romance novels, coming-of-age tales, horror, and epic fantasy.
 Grady similarly identifies the work as simultaneously functioning as a love story, ghost story, coming-of-age narrative, and portrait of small-town life.
-Despite being written for adult audiences, Gabino observes that the book contains numerous elements that give it the feel of a young adult fantasy novel.
+Despite being written for adult audiences, Iglesias observes that the book contains numerous elements that give it the feel of a young adult fantasy novel.